Deus Ex: Human Revolution – The Missing Link: Reception

 The Missing Link received generally positive reviews from critics.
-Destructoid's Maurice Tan enjoyed the story despite it not adding anything to the overall experience of Human Revolution and noted that the major choices lacked impact.
+Destructoids Maurice Tan enjoyed the story despite it not adding anything to the overall experience of Human Revolution and noted that the major choices lacked impact.
 Simon Parkin of Eurogamer found no strong narrative hook, feeling it existed more to plug the main game's narrative gap.
-GameSpot's Kevin VanOrd praised the story for its emotive moments and strong voice acting.
+GameSpots Kevin VanOrd praised the story for its emotive moments and strong voice acting.
 Official Xbox Magazines Edwin Evans-Thirlwell found the plot undermined by the villain and some poor dialogue.
 Tom Francis of PC Gamer, while giving minimal comment on the story as a whole, noted that it had a strong conclusion.

 Tan, despite noting backtracking, praised the mixture of gameplay types carried over from the main game.
 VanOrd's positive opinion on the gameplay was shared with that of Human Revolution.
 He also praised the concluding boss fight, but felt that the experience was bogged down with excessive backtracking through environments.
 Parkin again noted the carried-over mechanics of the main game, but said that the confined environments made the limited choices feel "negative rather than liberating".
 Keza MacDonald of IGN again praised the gameplay mixture and improved mechanics for the boss fight and, like other reviewers, criticized the amount of backtracking through environments.
 Evans-Thirlwell enjoyed being able to rebuild Adam's augmentation set-up and multiple gameplay options.
 Francis echoed the praise for the boss gameplay, despite finding it more linear than the main game.

 VanOrd praised both the art style and the rise in technical finesse for facial movements despite the latter still looking stilted, but noted that problems with enemy AI were carried over from the main game.
 Parkin negatively noted the "dark, repetitive" environments, while MacDonald praised the improved lighting and found the music serviceable: her major technical criticism was long loading times on the console versions.
 Its standing as DLC divided opinions.
 Tan praised its separation from the main game, and called it "a well-produced piece of DLC with a level of quality that fits right in with the main game both in terms of quality and atmosphere".
 Parkin felt it was too insubstantial to stand on its own despite positively noting it as a means of experimenting with augmentations prior to performing similar upgrades in the main game.
 MacDonald was more positive, echoing Tan's sentiments of it being a strong piece of DLC despite lacking replay value.
 Both Frances and Evans-Thirlwell were positive, echoing MacDoland's praise of the DLC's standalone strength.